Team-di-Sviluppo-UniSIR/GCode-Shaper-Parser/README.md

 ```

 ### errors
-In this folder are located the specification for the errors, both for G-Code and Shaper;
+In this folder are located the specification for the errors, both for G-Code and Shaper.
 ```
 errors
 ├── gcode parser